Remote OpenClaw Blog

 Most OpenClaw deployments are personal productivity tools — morning briefings, email drafts, reminders.
 Ironclaw takes the same foundation and turns it into something different: a full AI-powered CRM that runs locally on your Mac.

-Ironclaw is open-source software built by Dench.com on top of the OpenClaw framework.
+Ironclaw is open-source software built by Dench.com on top of the OpenClaw framework that installs with a single npm command and provides a local AI-powered CRM at localhost:3100 with DuckDB, kanban views, and natural language querying.
 You install it with a single npm command:

 npm i -g ironclaw